connervieira/Predator/DOCUMENTATION.md

             - Use this mode to analyze dash-cam video, whether it be from a generic dash-cam or from Predator running in dash-cam mode.
         - Real-time mode
             - In this mode, Predator will use a connected camera to detect license plates in real-time.
+            - In real-time mode, Predator will repeatedly take still frames to analyze, and will not record video..
         - Dash-cam mode
             - In this mode, Predator will operate like a dash-cam, and simply record video without processing it.
             - This mode can be used to record video to be used analyzed with pre-recorded mode later.